CRITICAL PLACES; 15 SITES OF AMERICAN SLAVE REBELLION

 (2019-Ongoing)

 Critical Places is about how the rebellions of the enslaved are remembered (or not remembered) in the landscape.
-In photographing these sites I mark them as critical places in a topography of national historical consciousness, showing how I see these rebellions still echoing in social patterns and economic structures, and also still echoing in the very landscape where these events took place, places now often transformed beyond recognition.
+Through my experience of these places, as witnessed in my photographs, I am marking them as critical places in a topography of historical consciousness, bringing forward how I see these rebellions still echoing in social patterns and economic structures.

 Some of the fifteen rebellions that I have selected to work on are better known, some more obscure.
-They span their general timeframe, roughly cover the geographic distribution, and also roughly cover the general typology of these rebellions —fight or flight, active or suppressed, real or falsely rumored.
+They span the overall timeframe of rebellions, roughly cover their geographic distribution, and also roughly cover their general typology: fight or flight, active or suppressed, real or falsely rumored.
 That said, this project is meant to be more a personal reflection on, rather than a historical representation of, the rebellions and their aftermath.
 I come to this project as an outsider, with all the advantages and disadvantages that might entail.

 Saint Simon's Island, Georgia.
 2021.
 The Igbo Landing Mass Suicide of 1803.